What to do when you get kicked out of your US brokerage account

 A makeshift US address will not save you

-Many people think they can get around the problem of being kicked out or their current firm’s brokerage account by using a US address that is maybe a relative or a business.
+Many people think they can get around the problem and keep their current firm’s brokerage account by using a US address that is maybe a relative or a business.
 This does not work in the long run, as when the current brokerage firm finds out they will remove the client and account fairly quickly.

 Moving to the US?

 We are expat financial advisors located in Israel and the US, serving expats globally.
-By working with an advisor who has experience working with expats overseas, we believe that your transfer will be handled smoothly, Expat advisors also typically have knowledge of tax and estate planning issues as well as currency conversions.
+By working with an advisor who has experience working with the investment accounts of US expats, we believe that your transfer will be handled smoothly.
+Advisors who focus on US expats also typically have knowledge of tax and estate planning issues as well as currency conversions.

-If you are moving to Israel or another country and don’t know where to start when it comes to the financial side of things, or hold US or foreign assets and need help figuring out your retirement as an expat, please contact us.
+If you are moving to Israel or another country and don’t know where to start when it comes to your global finances, or hold US or foreign assets, and/or need help figuring out your retirement as an expat, please contact us.

 Have questions about retiring in Israel?
-We’re having a series of webinars in 2023 on this topic.
+We’re having a series of webinars on this topic.
 We’re also publishing blogs on this subject.

 JOIN the newsletter list here to stay informed.